mui/material-ui/docs/pages/blog/mui-core-v5.md

 - [MUI Core](https://github.com/mui/material-ui/projects/25)
 - [MUI X](https://github.com/mui/mui-x/projects/1)

-We offer this transparency into what we plan to work on so that you can plan better and share feedback earlier to influence what we’re building.
+We offer this transparency into what we plan to work on so that you can plan better and share feedback earlier to influence what we're building.

 From a high-level perspective, we plan to focus in the upcoming period on the following topics: